Swiss court finds Israeli businessman Beny Steinmetz guilty of corruption | Law-Order

 Swiss court finds Israeli businessman Beny Steinmetz guilty of corruption

-Steinmetz said he would appeal the ruling, which also included a 50 million Swiss francs ($56.48 million) fine.
-"It is a big injustice," he told reporters outside the Geneva courthouse.
+Steinmetz said he would appeal the verdict, which also included a 50 million Swiss francs ($56.48 million) fine.
+"It is a big injustice," he told reporters in the courtyard of the Geneva courthouse.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)